sammyyaws/VITANOVA/docs/security.md

 # Authentication

-The system uses authentication mechanisms provided by Django REST Framework.
+The system uses authentication mechanisms provided by Django REST JWT Framework.

 Authenticated users receive access only to permitted resources.